1010101012101/ghci-reload-demo/README.md

 ghci-reload-demo
 =====

 A demo of using GHCi as a persistent development environment.
+This example code uses a Yesod/Warp web server as a demo because it's simple to setup but a very common real-world use-case.

 The idea is that you have two main modules: `Main` and `DevelMain`.
 The former for production, the latter for